-- 1. General Compliance: A private school official has the right to submit a complaint to the SDE that the district: - a. did not engage in consultation that was meaningful and timely; or - b. did not give due consideration to the views of the private school official.
+- 1. General Compliance: A private school official has the right to submit a complaint to the Idaho Department of Education SDE that the district LEA: - a. did not engage in consultation that was meaningful and timely; or - b. did not give due consideration to the views of the private school official.